VandisMario/WYourDay/README.md

-This is a Tauri Project made to keep Track of your Ws 💯 everyday.
+This is a Tauri Project made to keep Track of your W´s 💯 everyday.

 ## Getting Started